Dan White

 The best way to summarise this is to ask yourself the following questions and build pages around them:

-The HD photographs in a portfolio and across a website are what sells a studio to the world.
+The HD photographs in a portfolio are what sells a studio to the world.
 While a site includes convincing copy and BIID accreditations it's the images showcasing your style which people are going to fall in love with.

 As a result the trend for gigantic images spanning entire pages are all too common, but adding in them could be harming your SEO if not done properly.

 Big images have big file sizes - and big file sizes can slow your website down.
-Often single images could be as high as 15mb, when ideally I would want an entire pages worth of images to be less than 3mb.
-The measurement of site speed is complicated (this post on Core Web Vitals goes into the details) so its my role to ensure the images are helping rather than hindering a websites performance in Google.
+Often single images could be as high as 15mb, when ideally we would want an entire pages worth of images to be less than 3mb.
+The measurement of site speed is complicated (this post on Core Web Vitals goes into the details) so the challenge is to ensure the images are helping rather than hindering a websites performance in Google.

 Because of the importance, size and frequency of stunning visuals on an interior designers website this needs more attention than most.
 Compromise is often what's needed.
 If you look at optimising your images yourself: